nvenk/nvenk.github.io/src/html/project-content/puppyharmony.md

 ## Results

 The clients were very happy with the overall work!
 The research findings showed that puppyHarmony would be a viable and profitable business.
-The wireframes did a good job in showing what features would be essential for the first version of the product.
-The clients immediately understood how the user would use the app and what needs it would fulfill.
+The wireframes did a good job in highlighting essential features for the first version.
+The clients immediately understood how the user would use the app and the needs it would fulfill.
 They were very happy with the way the prototype showed how the user would interact with puppyHarmony.

 ## Takeaways

 1. Always keep the goals of the business in mind, every step of the process.
 2. It is equally important to research the business prospects of a product and understand how the business works and where the revenue comes from.
-3. Understand what features are absolutely essential for your product and build the Minimum Viable Product to test the waters first.
+3. Understand which features are absolutely essential for the product and build a Minimum Viable Product to test the waters first.

 ## The Team